 Looking for a durable plant that isn’t very thirsty or hungry and thrives in almost any soil?
-Consider growing any of the 900 or more varieties of salvia — tall, short, annual, perennial — you’ll get a tough plant softened by beautiful and profuse blooms in white, pink, red, coral, purple, blue, yellow, or coral.
+Try growing salvia.
+With many different varieties available, whether tall, short, annual, or perennial, you’ll get a tough plant softened by beautiful and profuse blooms in white, pink, red, coral, purple, blue, or yellow.

 If you’re in love with your salvia but it’s looking a little tired and overgrown, we can help.
 Learn how to divide salvia plants and the best time of year to do it.
 Discover helpful steps for successful transplanting and a few bonus tips for caring for your salvia, including pruning and overwintering.
 Read more now.